- Gas Weed Eater Buyer’s Guide

 - The Smart Starter feature is unreliable

-If you prefer a curved shaft weed wacker, then the W2CBK will serve you well.
-This is a 2-cycle gas weed eater with a curved shaft, making it lightweight and easy to maneuver.
-It has a Tap ‘N’ Go cutting head, which feeds the line automatically once the head is pushed into the ground.
+If you prefer a curved shaft weed wacker, then the Remington RM2510 Rustler will serve you well.
+This is a 25cc 2-cycle gas weed eater with a curved shaft, making it lightweight and easy to maneuver making trimming your lawn more comfortable.
+It has a Tap ‘N’ Go cutting head, which feeds the line automatically once the head is tapped into the ground avoiding work interruption.

 - Fitted with Tap ‘N’ Go cutting head

 - QuickStart technology